k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.0.md

 ### Configure the Fabric System DB and the Masking and Sequence DB Global

-- The TDM can work on either of the following Fabric system DB:
+- TDM can work on either 1 of the following 2 Fabric system DBs:

   - Cassandra
   - PostgreSQL